-THIS is the way to make a show stopping Sunday roast without any of the hassle… put your beef in the slow cooker!
+THIS is the way to make a show stopping Sunday roast without any of the hassle… put your beef joint in the slow cooker!

 There’s something about the ritual of sitting down together for a Sunday roast that never fails to warm my cockles, but how often do any of us get the chance to do it these days?